hanggrian/AutoHotkey-Suikoden-PSX/README.md

 All of the runnable scripts are semi-automatic triggered by keystroke (mostly `Backspace`).
 Run the script and read the instruction in the initial message box.

+The only tested speed of these scripts are above 300 FPS.